Guide for Choosing the Right Radar Sensors

 • Wide beam radar sensors are not affected by varying shapes and surfaces.

-Important Sensor Characteristics to Consider
+Important Radar Movement Sensor Characteristics to Consider

 When selecting a radar sensor for any application, there are important characteristics to consider, including operating frequency, beam pattern, adjustable-field or retroreflective, and configuration.